erin-hughes/book-review-blog/reviews/2024-04-the-shining.md

 I began writing this piece in mid-November 2024, just a few days after finishing Bloober Team's remake of the classic psychological horror game _Silent Hill 2_.
 Like _The Shining_, it's a story about an ordinary man and his experiences trapped in a supernatural location - in this case, James Sunderland in the titular, monster-infested town of Silent Hill.
 But it's also a very human story, and spends just as much time delving into James' psyche as it does throwing scary enemies at the player.
 The final act of the game, set in the eerie Lakeview Hotel, feels like a direct homage to _The Shining_, exploring similar themes of guilt, isolation, and the monsters lurking within us that we are reluctant to face.

-> We keep reproducing stories like _The Shining_ because they guide us through our own experiences of fear and loneliness.
+<pullquote>We keep reproducing stories like _The Shining_ because they guide us through our own experiences of fear and loneliness.</pullquote>

 As a recent adopter of horror fiction, I've been playing catch up for the past few years to absorb the works that I've missed out on.
 And one of the most interesting things about that has been tracing the threads of influence that often bind these stories together.
 Joss Whedon's _The Cabin in the Woods_ (2012) is a homage to the horror movie in general, and to Sam Raimi's _The Evil Dead_ (1981) in particular; Whedon even recreates the famous shot of the cabin's cellar door suddenly bursting open in his film.
 Vecna, the villain from the fourth season of _Stranger Things_ (2022), is heavily inspired by Freddy Krueger from _A Nightmare on Elm Street_ (1984), killing teenagers by trapping them in trances, much like Freddy's dream-based murders.
 Robert Englund, the actor who plays Freddy Krueger, even makes a cameo in that season of the show, a deliberate display of fealty to the _Nightmare_ franchise and its influence on Venca.
 Then there is Mike Flanagan, who has directly adapted the works of several titans of horror literature, including Shirley Jackson (_The Haunting of Hill House_, 2018), Edgar Allan Poe (_The Fall of the House of Usher_, 2023), and Stephen King (_Doctor Sleep_, 2019, and _Gerald's Game_, 2017).